4: The Chalk

 There are two ideas about how dry valleys form.

 This simple diagram from a National Trust website, which you can expand, might help to visualise all this.
+Again

 These are not uncommon and are sometimes called 'winterbournes'.
 There is one, conveniently called the Winterbourne, flowing into the Lambourn at Bagnor, just outside Newbury.
 The new idea is that this process alone is enough to explain the dry valleys.

 Another great example is the Manger, next to the White Horse at Uffington and on my 'Barrow Downs' bike ride.
+Link: The Barrow Downs.
 Legend has it that this is where the Horse goes to feed!
 The stream that presumably created the valley now seems to emerge at its base north of the B4507.
 You can see this on the OS Map.
 Note also the fluted sides of the dry valley.
 This is caused by the ice penetrating the chalk and freezing and fracturing it until it comes adrift and slumps down the hillside.

 The Manger, Uffington |